openstack/manila/doc/source/admin/cephfs_driver.rst

 Set ``driver-handles-share-servers`` to ``False`` as the driver does not manage the lifecycle of ``share-servers``.
 To let the driver perform snapshot related operations, set ``cephfs_enable_snapshots`` to True.
-For the driver backend to expose shares via the the native Ceph protocol, set ``cephfs_protocol_helper_type`` to ``CEPHFS``.
+For the driver backend to expose shares via the native Ceph protocol, set ``cephfs_protocol_helper_type`` to ``CEPHFS``.

 Then edit ``enabled_share_backends`` to point to the driver's backend section